-Non-Degree Candidates are essentially members of the public, i.e., students who are not enrolled in a Presidio MBA, MPA, or Dual Degree program and who are not Presidio alumni.

-To apply, Non-Degree Candidates must submit to the Presidio Admissions Department at 36 Lincoln Blvd., San Francisco, CA 94129:
+Non-Degree Candidates are students who are not enrolled in a PGS MBA, MPA, or Dual Degree program.
+They undertake the Certificate Program for accredited, transferrable course credit, and the Certificate will appear on an official transcript.
+Non-Degree Candidates pay the normal per-credit tuition rate, as well as administrative fees not to include the HUB fee.
+To apply, Non-Degree Candidates must submit to the PGS Admissions Department at 36 Lincoln Blvd., San Francisco, CA 94129:

-- A completed Presidio Certificate Program Application Form - A one-time \$45 application fee payable to Presidio Graduate School - · A Special Status Application; - · Curriculum vitae, and - An official academic transcript from the school of highest degree level achieved. - · Bachelor's Degree or higher
+- A completed PGS Certificate Program Application Form - A one-time \$45 application fee payable to Presidio Graduate School - · A Special Status Application; - · Curriculum vitae, and - An official academic transcript from PGS of highest degree level achieved. - · Bachelor's Degree or higher

 Application materials must be submitted four weeks before the start of the first course.
-Additional application materials may be requested by the Admissions Committee, including test scores and transcripts.
+Additional application materials may be requested by the Admissions Committee, including test scores, and transcripts.
 We strongly suggest candidates to apply early in case additional application materials are requested by the Admissions Committee.